mini-eggs/Wigly/README.md

 #### What

 It's a view library!
 Like React/Preact, Vue, or HyperApp.
-It's my fav bits from React and Vue smashed into one while staying very lean with respect to kb size (the ES6 build is 1.4 kb gzipped and minified).
+It's my fav bits from React and Vue smashed into one while staying very lean with respect to kb size (the ES6 build is 1.43 kb gzipped and minified while the ES5 build is 2.07kb gzipped).

 #### Examples